…’Cause there ain’t no cure for the summertime blues…

 A few years ago, I took the summer off this job… and it was one of the best summers of my life since my teens.
 This year, I’m already fed up.
 I’ve decided to take the back-to-back weekends of Watkins Glen and Michigan off so I can spend some time with my family and the Harley undistracted.
 And this year, it’s going to be different.
 I vow to genuinely skip those races entirely, not sneak off to some back bedroom to check them out.
 (Oh, I might watch the last half hour of the races in the background with the sound muted… old habits die hard.)
 You’re going to have to trust me.
 If there’s one thing harder than watching bad races, it’s finding something interesting to write about them on a deadline.

-My guess is that if Kyle misses the cut at Richmond this Fall, the cheering will be louder than if Dale Earnhardt, Jr. passes Jeff Gordon on the last lap and crosses the start/finish line upside down and on fire while AMP Energy rains down sacks of fifties onto the crowd.
+My guess is that if Kyle misses the cut at Richmond this fall, the cheering will be louder than if Earnhardt Jr. passes Jeff Gordon on the last lap and crosses the start/finish line upside down and on fire while AMP Energy rains down sacks of fifties onto the crowd.
 But other than that, people just aren’t interested into anything the sport has to offer this summer.

 What about ticket sales for a Wednesday night event?
 Truly devoted fans, the sort that actually still go to races, will schedule their vacations to encompass the date and still have a free weekend on either end to hang out.
 Besides, attendance at Saturday and Sunday races hasn’t been anything to write home about lately anyway.
 And running against reruns of Everyone Hates Seinfeld and His Friends sitcoms could only improve those struggling TV ratings.

 Finally, the issue of starting times should be addressed.
 Every race should have taken the green flag by one o’clock at the latest.
 Noon would be better.
-The way God and Benny Parsons intended this sport to run, by four o’clock EST at the latest the merriment should be over.
-That would give fans on the East Coast a chance to attend Sunday Services, come home to a leisurely family breakfast with the kin, then tune into the race.
-If the race was over by four, there’d still be time for a barbecue, a nice ride, or just sitting and relaxing on the porch with the usual suspects over a cold one.
-And as for fans on the Left Coast?
+The way God and Benny Parsons intended this sport to run, by 4:00 ET at the latest the merriment should be over.
+That would give fans on the east coast a chance to attend Sunday Services, come home to a leisurely family breakfast with the kin, then tune into the race.
+If the race was over by four, there’d still be time for a barbecue, a nice ride or just sitting and relaxing on the porch with the usual suspects over a cold one.
+And as for fans on the left coast?
 I can’t tell you how many of them used to tell me they felt blessed to be able to watch the races and still have almost a full afternoon ahead of them to enjoy other pursuits.

 Those are my ideas.
 I invite yours.
 But there’s one thing we can all agree on: stock car racing’s summer stretch has gotten to be more of a trial than a triumph.
 Something has to change if NASCAR expects anyone to still give a flying fig by the time the Chase rolls around.